KiraYoushikage/practice-tdd-parking-lot-JianHuaHuang-master/cases-story.md

 [x] AC3 :  Given a parking lot with a parked car, and a parking ticket, When fetch the car,Then return the parked car.

+[x] AC4: Given a parking lot with two parked cars, and two parking tickets,When fetch thecar twice,Then return the right car with each ticket.

 AC3 : Given a parking lot,and a car , When park the car,Then return a right parking ticket.

 AC3 :  Given a parking lot,and a wrong ticket, When fetch the car,Then can not return a Car